nickbrandt/GitLab/doc/administration/packages.md

 ## Enabling the Packages feature

 NOTE: **Note:**
-After the Packages feature is enabled, the repositories are available for for all new projects by default.
+After the Packages feature is enabled, the repositories are available for all new projects by default.
 To enable it for existing projects, users will have to explicitly do so in the project's settings.